awslabs/aws-encryption-sdk-specification/framework/local-cryptographic-materials-cache.md

 the local CMC MUST evict all TTL-expired entries among the `N` least recently used entries, where `N` is the [Entry Pruning Tail Size](#entry-pruning-tail-size).
+This means that a maximum of `N` entries and a minimum of `0` entries will be evicted.

 The local CMC SHOULD also periodically evict all TTL-expired entries among the `N` least recently used entries.